 Karen Pence, the second lady of the United States, and I disagree on plenty and vehemently.
 On principle, I would never work for an organization that made me take a pledge to avoid “moral misconduct,” including “heterosexual activity outside of marriage … homosexual or lesbian sexual activity, polygamy, transgender identity, any other violation of the unique roles of male and female,” as the Immanuel Christian School, where Pence has returned to an art teaching job, does.
-I feel awful for students at Immanuel Christian who might grow up to gay or bisexual, and who might face expulsion and harassment as a result.
-And Pence’s choice to teach there reaffirms my deep opposition to the Pences' worldview and their efforts to make their values a reality.
+I feel awful for students at Immanuel Christian who might grow into their identities as LGBT people, and who might face expulsion and harassment as a result.
+And Pence’s choice to teach there reaffirms my deep opposition to the Pences’ worldview and their efforts to make their values a reality.

 But there is one point on which Pence and I are in total agreement: It’s a wonderful thing that she’s going back to work, even if it’s for an organization that enforces values that I find abhorrent.